Arunkavad/.Net-Angular-Project/README.md

-# TatvaSoft Internship Project
+# ASP.NET/Angular Project

-=> ASP.net and PostgreSQL with JWT tokens for authorisation.
+=> ASP.net and PostgreSQL with JWT tokens for authorization.